The Perfect 4 to 5 Days in Amsterdam Itinerary

 Vondelpark & Dutch Pancakes

-On day 3 of your Amsterdam itinerary, a great way to begin your day is by enjoying a breakfast made up of poffertjes, which are small and delicious traditional pancakes served with various tasty toppings.
+A great way to begin day 3 is by enjoying a breakfast made up of poffertjes, which are small and delicious traditional pancakes served with various tasty toppings.
 A great location is The Pancake Club, a local restaurant near Vondelpark, the next stop on your itinerary.

-Vondelpark is a beautiful public park located in the heart of Amsterdam, named after the famous Dutch poet Joost van den Vondel.
+Vondelpark is a beautiful public park located in the heart of the city, named after the famous poet Joost van den Vondel.
 The park covers over 47 hectares and is easily one of the most popular outdoor spots in all of Amsterdam.

 Known for its beautiful gardens, ponds, and winding paths, Vondelpark is also a popular spot for picnics, concerts, and outdoor festivals during the summer months.

-Whether you’re looking to get away from the crowds in Amsterdam, spend time biking, or take an opportunity to enjoy a serene time in nature, Vondelpark is a brilliant addition to any Amsterdam itinerary.
+Whether you’re looking to get away from the crowd, spend time biking, or take an opportunity to enjoy a serene time in nature, Vondelpark is a brilliant addition to any Amsterdam itinerary.

 Vondelpark